-Large extraction and development projects frequently divide communities because these projects have enormous impacts-on the landscape, the environment, and people's physical and psychological health.
+Large extraction and development other of surprojects frequently divide intime communities because these projects have enormous impacts-on the landscape, the environment, and people's physical and psychological health.
 Usually, the split in the community is around jobs vs. environmental impacts.
 Economic growth is welcomed by city and county councils, business leaders, and the unemployed, even at a cost to the environment.
 Those who depend on healthy and flourishing natural communities for subsistence lifestyles, farming, gardening, health, and clean air, water, and soil fight against these projects.